 Most hotels will also provide organizers with a limited number of rooms at a special staff rate that is \$10-\$20 less than the negotiated convention rate.
-Staff rate rooms can help stretch your comp rooms and keep total costs down.
+Staff rate rooms can help stretch your comprooms and keep total costs down.

 The total room block is the number of rooms set aside for your players at the special convention rate.
 The hotel will often set a cut-off date for players to make their reservations at this special rate.
 Some hotels will try to set an early cut-off date such as 30 days or more.
 The industry standard is 14 days, and you should specify this point in the contract.
-Also, the tournament room block should receive credit for players who arrive a day early or stay a day or two later - after all, the hotel is benefiting through their additional business, right?
+Also, the tournament room block should receive credit for players who arrive a day early or stay a day or two later.